Affiliate links on Android Authority may earn us a commission. Learn more.

-Editor’s note: We’ve put together these instructions using a Google Pixel 4a with 5G running Android 12, and an iPhone 12 Mini running iOS 15.5.
-Remember, some of these steps might be different depending on the phone and software version you’re running.
+Editor’s note: We’ve put together these instructions using a Google Pixel 7 running Android 13, and an Apple iPhone 12 Mini running iOS 16.4.1.
+Remember, some of these steps might differ depending on your phone and software version.

 Move to iOS app